 Guidelines based on exercise selection and effort

 The DTS Fitness Education Level One program uses a 3B system.

 The first and second B are the same: the first B stands for breath where the athlete would inhale into the diaphragm and the second B is to increase tension by bracing into the abdomen and trunk tissues.
 The third B represents breathing behind the brace.
 Here the athlete will continue bracing however letting air in and out while keeping tension.
-This can be applied for repetition based exercise with lower stress on the body such as bodyweight squats, hip hinges, row variations, step variations, planks
+This can be applied for repetition based exercise with lower stress on the body such as bodyweight squats, hip hinges, row variations, step variations, planks and different carries.

 The key is to tune the tension of the brace to the activity.
 A single arm supported dumbbell row for 15 repetitions will be a lower muscular brace demand than a 3 repetition maximum back squat thus the brace can be tuned down for the specific activity.
 The 3B technique is phenomenal for exercises that do not require maximal or near maximal effort on the body.